 - Your child's progress is continually monitored by his/her class teacher. - His/her progress is reviewed formally every term and a National Curriculum level given in reading, writing, numeracy and science. - If your child is in Year 1 and above, but is not yet at National Curriculum levels, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.
-The levels are called 'P levels'. - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
-This is something the government requires all schools to do and are the results that are published nationally.
+The levels are called 'P Scales'. - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
+This is something the government requires all schools to do and are the results that are published nationally. - Children at School SEN Support will have an IEP which will be reviewed with your involvement, every term and the plan for the next term made as a part of the graduated approach and the assess, plan, do, review cycle.

-- Children at School Action Plus will have an IEP which will be reviewed with your involvement, every term and the plan for the next term made. - The progress of children with a statement of SEND/ EHC Plan is formally reviewed at an Annual Review with all adults involved with the child's education. - The SENCo will also check that your child is making good progress within any individual work and in any group that they take part in.
+- The progress of children with an EHC Plan is formally reviewed at an Annual Review with all adults involved with the child's education. - The SENCo will also check that your child is making good progress within any individual work and in any group that they take part in.

-What support do we have for you as a parent of child with an SFND?
+What support do we have for you as a parent of child with an SEND?